YetronLives/Ledgerify/README.md

 5. Using the application
    * Now that you have accessed the application, you can test it using the user data mocks provided in the App.jsx file.

-   Note: This mode runs without a backend.
-You’ll only see mocked or public UI components.
-To experience login, user approval, and full features, use Option 1 (Docker).
+💡 Note: This mode uses a mock login system — you can still log in with the test accounts above.
+However, data is not persisted to a real database.
+For full backend functionality (approval workflows, real reports, etc.), use Option 1 (Docker).